How to select a dude ranch

-We want you to select the ranch that has the best fit of activities, size, and surroundings to your tastes.
+Select the ranch that has the best fit of activities, size, and surroundings to your tastes.
 Our goal is for you to have the best vacation of your lives, which is what makes this such a fun business for us.

 Individual dude ranches are small in comparison to options like cruises, and we all have a unique character because of our location, the nature of our land, and the history of the ranch and owners.
 You have a lot of variety to choose from.
 Variety is good on the one hand, but makes your selection process more complicated.
 I am going to put a plug in for the dude ranch associations here.
 I am only acquainted with the two we belong to: the Montana Dude Ranchers Association and the Dude Ranchers Association.
 They have ranch member standards, ranch inspections, and support available to their members for tips on how to provide a quality experience for our guests.
 Other state associations probably have similar features, but I am not familiar with them.

 There are numerous directories on the internet and books that have listings and/or descriptions of dude ranches.
 They are all "pay for play", and I am not familiar with any that have the standards for inclusion or the support that the ranch associations offer.
 We are listed in some of those directories that are good but not too expensive.
 There are others that add too much to our marketing expense, which of course gets passed on to you.

 Some of the characteristics to keep in mind are: